Lisboeta

 B&H bar Charlotte Street

-A tiny, intimate cocktail den hidden down a set of steps at the end of Charlotte Street, Bourne & Hollingsworth is one of Central London’s truly great bars.
+A tiny, intimate cocktail den hidden down a set of steps at the lower end of Charlotte Street, Bourne & Hollingsworth is one of Central London’s truly great bars.
 Settle into the sumptuous interiors, surrounded by huge murals of 19th century French artwork, and clink Campfire Cups (filled with orange, peach, Spanish liqueur and toasted marshmallows).

-Details: 28 Rathbone Place, W1T 1JF | Book here
+Details: 28 Rathbone Place, W1T 1JF | Make a reservation at B&H Bar

 Looking for more inspiration?
 See the best restaurants in Central London